Common mental health symptoms after having a baby

 However, if you are feeling sad, have lost interest or enjoyment in things that you once enjoyed or find yourself worrying over things to the point that it is causing you to feel distressed, this could be a sign of postnatal depression or anxiety.

 “I did not realise until I looked back that I had been feeling abnormally anxious over the first year of my daughter’s life.
 I also had episodes of feeling teary, down and wanting to escape.
-I think I put a lot of pressure on my husband.
+I think I put a lot of pressure on my partner.

 It is perfectly understandable that your sleep is affected as you are responding to the sleeping, settling and feeding demands of your baby.
 However, sleep disturbance – which includes both not being able to sleep and wanting to sleep constantly – can be a sign of a mental health condition like antenatal depression and/or anxiety.